julius-muller/vcfstash/tests/README.md

 **What it is:** Plain Python environment with no pre-built cache

 **What's available:**
-- ✅ Python package with vcfstash installed
+- ✅ Python package with vcfcache installed
 - ✅ bcftools (bundled in `tools/bcftools`)
-- ✅ Nextflow (bundled in `vcfstash/workflow/.nextflow/`)
+- ✅ Nextflow (bundled in `vcfcache/workflow/.nextflow/`)
 - ✅ Test data files (`tests/data/`)
 - ❌ NO pre-built cache at `/cache`
 - ❌ NO VEP